exakat/exakat-docs/Reference/Rules/Functions/Recursive.rst

 Usually, the method call itself directly.
 In rarer occasions, the method calls another method which calls it back; such cycle are longer and not detected here.

+Functions, methods, arrow functions and closures are identified as recursive.
+Higher level of recursion are not detected (function a() calls function b(), calls function a(), etc.).

+Functions are easy to identify as recursive.
+Methods have some blind spots : when the injected argument is of the same class, it may lead to recursion too.
+On the other hand, calling the same method on a property is not sufficient, as the property might not be ``$this``.

 .. code-block:: php

    <?php